March on Washington: Background

 African Americans were legally freed from slavery under the Thirteenth Amendment and granted citizenship in the Fourteenth Amendment, and African American men were granted full voting rights by the Fifteenth Amendment in the years soon after the end of the American Civil War, but Democrats regained power after the end of the Reconstruction era (in 1877) and imposed many restrictions on people of color in the South.
 At the turn of the century, Southern states passed constitutions and laws that disenfranchised most black people and many poor whites, excluding them from the political system.
 The whites imposed social, economic, and political repression against black people into the 1960s, under a system of legal discrimination known as Jim Crow laws, which were pervasive in the American South.
 Black people suffered discrimination from private businesses as well, and most were prevented from voting, sometimes through violent means.
 Twenty-one states prohibited interracial marriage.

-During the 20th century, civil rights organizers began to develop ideas for a march on Washington, DC, to seek justice.
+During the 20th century, civil rights organizers began to develop ideas for a march on Washington, D.C., to seek justice.
 Earlier efforts to organize such a demonstration included the March on Washington Movement of the 1940s.
 A. Philip Randolph—the president of the Brotherhood of Sleeping Car Porters, president of the Negro American Labor Council, and vice president of the AFL–CIO—was a key instigator in 1941.
 With Bayard Rustin, Randolph called for 100,000 black workers to march on Washington, in protest of discriminatory hiring during World War II by U.S. military contractors and demanding an Executive Order to correct that.
 Faced with a mass march scheduled for July 1, 1941, President Franklin D. Roosevelt issued Executive Order 8802 on June 25.
 The order established the Committee on Fair Employment Practice and banned discriminatory hiring in the defense industry, leading to improvements for many defense workers.
 Randolph called off the March.

 Randolph and Rustin continued to organize around the idea of a mass march on Washington.
 They envisioned several large marches during the 1940s, but all were called off (despite criticism from Rustin).
-Their Prayer Pilgrimage for Freedom, held at the Lincoln Memorial on May 17, 1957, featured key leaders including Adam Clayton Powell, Dr. Martin Luther King Jr., and Roy Wilkins.
+Their Prayer Pilgrimage for Freedom, held at the Lincoln Memorial on May 17, 1957, featured key leaders including Adam Clayton Powell, Martin Luther King Jr., and Roy Wilkins.
 Mahalia Jackson performed.